How to Manage Homeschool Stress

 Many new homeschool families feel they are not “allowed” to bring in other teachers.
 This is just not true!
 If your child needs help in catching up or understanding concepts and you feel overwhelmingly stressed with it, it is absolutely okay (and healthy!) to look elsewhere for teaching assistance.

-Whether you are looking for in-person classes, co-ops, or simply an automated homeschool program, they are all good choices.
+Whether you are looking for in-person classes, co-ops, dual enrollment, or simply an online homeschool program, they are all good choices.
 The only thing that matters is if it helps your child learn and reach their goals.

 Minimize Homeschool Stress Through Organization